yevheniimoroziuk/openregistry.lots.loki/docs/source/overview.rst

 Features
 --------

-* Lot represents the finalized object to be privatized within the process .
+* Lot represents the finalized object to be privatized within the process.
 * One asset only may be included in a single lot.
 * Asset which is included in lot, marked as attached to it and can't be used for other lots formation.
 * Lot can be deleted only in case of `documentType: cancellationDetails` has been attached.
 * Time for the lot to be edited is `rectificationPeriod`.
-* Lots in `status: active.salable` are available for further usage with a meaning of a procedure creation.

 Conventions
 -----------